NCES CCD 2024-25 84 schools OH

 Dayton school enrollment varies 3.6× across entities

 Dayton school enrollment ranges from 319 students (lowest) to 1,153 students (highest), a spread of 834 students.
 That relatively narrow ratio reflects an unusually homogeneous school portfolio for a city this size.
-Per-school staffing, programme depth, and capital-renovation cycles often diverge inside the same city based on enrollment shape — a 200-student magnet runs a different operational model than a 2,000-student comprehensive high school.
+Per-school staffing, programme depth, and capital-renovation cycles often diverge inside the same city based on enrollment shape, a 200-student magnet runs a different operational model than a 2,000-student comprehensive high school.

 Source: NCES Common Core of Data NCES Common Core of Data

-Each school district has independent budgeting, hiring, and service delivery authority.
-The fragmentation reflects historical patterns of inter-municipal boundary lines that pre-date modern city growth — students in different parts of the same city can attend different districts with different per-pupil spending, calendars, and graduation requirements.
+Each school district has independent budgeting, hiring, and service delivery authority, and the sheer count here puts it in the extreme tail of fragmentation nationally.
+The fragmentation reflects historical patterns of inter-municipal boundary lines that pre-date modern city growth, students in different parts of the same city can attend different districts with different per-pupil spending, calendars, and graduation requirements.
 Per-region variation is largest in fragmented systems because each school district sets its own budget, contracts, and priorities without higher-level coordination above the regulatory floor.

 Source: NCES Common Core of Data NCES Common Core of Data

-Dayton student-teacher ratio is 16.8:1 — near the typical range (US average ~16) — aligned with the U.S. average of approximately 16:1
+Dayton student-teacher ratio is 17.8:1 — near the typical range (US average ~15.7) — aligned with the U.S. average of approximately 15.7:1

-student-teacher ratio is the simplest comparative metric but it does not capture the full picture: the ratio counts FTE classroom teachers against total enrollment — push-in specialists, English-language aides, special-education co-teachers, and counselors are not included in most reporting Variation between sub-units within Dayton is typically wider than the Dayton-aggregate figure suggests.
+student-teacher ratio is the simplest comparative metric but it does not capture the full picture: the ratio counts FTE classroom teachers against total enrollment, push-in specialists, English-language aides, special-education co-teachers, and counselors are not included in most reporting Variation between sub-units within Dayton is typically wider than the Dayton-aggregate figure suggests.

-Source: NCES Common Core of Data — Public School Universe NCES Common Core of Data — Public School Universe
+Source: NCES Common Core of Data, Public School Universe NCES Common Core of Data, Public School Universe

 Dayton has higher-than-average charter school authorisation eligibility — 27.4% of the population qualifies for charter-school enrollment options

 charter-school enrollment options eligibility is the federal threshold for charter school authorisation funding allocations, established under the state-specific charter law.
-Areas above 30% eligibility receive concentration grants on top of the basic charter school authorisation formula.
+Eligibility here is approaching the 30% concentration-grant threshold; it does not yet unlock the extra funding tier but sits meaningfully above the baseline 10% majority mark.
 Regions with eligibility this high typically draw a substantially larger federal funding share relative to their local tax base, which can either offset or reinforce existing gaps depending on allocation policy.

 Source: NCES Common Core of Data NCES Common Core of Data